BYLAWS OF THE LAW ALUMNI ASSOCIATION OF THE

-The goals of this Association are to support the purpose of the Association as stated in the Constitution.
-The goals are:
+The goals of this Law Alumni Association of the Roger Williams University School of Law (the “Association”) are to support the purpose of the Association as stated in the Association’s Constitution (the “Constitution”).

 Article II -- Membership

-Section 1.
-A person who has been awarded a Juris Doctor degree or an honorary degree from the School of Law is automatically a regular member of this Association.
+A person who has been awarded a Juris Doctor degree or an honorary degree from the School of Law is automatically a regular member of this Association (a “Member”).

-Section 2.
 The Board of Directors of this Association shall have the power to confer honorary membership upon such persons, organizations or entities as it shall deem worthy of such honor.
-The Board shall confer such membership by a two-thirds vote of those members present at a duly constituted meeting.
+The Board shall confer such membership by a two-thirds vote of those Directors present at a duly constituted meeting of the Board.
 Honorary membership shall be limited to persons who have rendered some outstanding contribution to the School of Law.